Derived isogenies between abelian varieties: Abstract

 \section{Abstract}

+The notion of derived isogeny provides a natural framework for comparing smooth projective varieties up to rational cohomological equivalence.
 In this paper, we establish a derived Torelli Theorem for twisted abelian varieties.
 Starting from this, we explore the relation between derived isogenies and classical isogenies.
 We show that two abelian varieties of dimension $\geq 2$ are derived isogenous if and only if they are principally isogenous over fields of characteristic zero.
-This generalized the result for abelian surfaces and completely solves the question raised in \cite{LZ25}.
+This generalizes the result for abelian surfaces and completely solves the question raised in \cite{LZ25}.